By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Laughter As Common Sense Medicine

-Norman Cousins, an author, professor, and journalist, laughed his way out of the hospital many times.
+Norman Cousins, an author, professor, and journalist, actually laughed his way out of the hospital many times.
 Cousins believed that the biochemistry of emotion was the key to combating illness.
 He used laughter (as well as mega-doses of Vitamin C) to fight his heart disease and help neutralize his incurable arthritic condition.

 Humor vs. Laughter